 If you are good at creating, you can create notebooks and other digital products.
 You can sell these on Amazon, but you can also sell these on Etsy.
 Create a digital product, then add a download button, and you have it set.

 You make the item once and can continue to sell many more of those specific items.
-That can be as easy as creating cards, wall prints, inspirational quotes, or even sell digital versions of your artwork.
+That can be as easy as creating cards, wall prints, inspirational quotes, or even selling digital versions of your artwork.

-Residual income is a way to create much wealth.
+Residual income is a way to create wealth.
 As you can make most of this money through passive income sources, you can generate more income.
 This is a massive step towards achieving financial freedom.
 As you think about it, it is not just about making passive income but creating enough income not to need an active job.

 Remember that residual income is the income and profit after all expenses are paid off.
 With these 10 ways, you have the tools to go out and make your residual income streams.